cmuramoto/cedar-java/README.md

 }
 ```

-After further inspection of C benchmark code, I noticed it expects all query data to be in memory:
+After further inspection of C benchmark code, it can be seen that it expects all query data to be in memory using positional lookups to dodge memcpy:

 ```C
 char* data = 0;